 I also had to copy over the redirects from the old plugins.
 Of course the plugin being used didn’t have an export function, so I had to do a lot of it manually.

 There were also other redirects happening in the .htaccess file.
 They were for really old URLs (things like /about-us.php now being redirected to /about-us/, which makes me wonder if the site wasn’t on WordPress originally.)
 Those were fine, but there was another one that was causing certain blog categories to forward to one seemingly random blog post.
 I got that sorted out after a while.
 Some of those old redirects were actually causing more SEO harm than good, I think.

 Launching a website always makes me nervous.
 I get very afraid that something’s going to royally screw up and ruin everything beyond repair.
-Of course I make backups and I do research to make sure I’m following the correct procedure, but you just never know.
+I make backups and I do research to make sure I’m following the correct procedure, but you just never know.
 You can’t always follow the steps you find online because they might not work for your particular setup, and I’d already had so much trouble with this website hosting company that I figured I’d probably run into more problems.
 I even called them to confirm that what I was planning to do was correct, but they were useless as usual.

 As I mentioned earlier, the old website was in the root folder, and the new website was in a fresh WordPress installation in the /wp/ folder.
 What I wanted to do was point that version of WordPress to the root while leaving the WordPress files where they were.
 I knew that was possible because it’s the same thing I did for the JohnEnglander.net project (except in that case, I was replacing a Drupal site.)